 - Knight in Shining Armor: Invoked in a passage leading up to a Title Drop in Tarnished Knight

-- Knight in Sour Armor: Who's the Tarnished Knight?
-Drakon.
+- Knight in Sour Armor: Drakon is the Tarnished Knight.

 - Last Stand: ISS forces

 - Luke, You Are My Father: Malin tells Drakon that he knows that Morgan is his mother.
-His adopted mother covered up the fact she took him out of Morgan's womb before her mission to engima space and acted at a surrogate mother, expecting Morgan would die.
+His adoptive mother was one of the attending doctors before what was expected to be a suicide mission.

-- Majorly Awesome: Rogero and Gaiene are this, despite being Colonels.
-As they don't have quite the authority of Malin and Morgan (despite all of them having the same rank) and are actually in the fighting more often.
-Kommodore Mephisa might be this, or a Colonel Badass.
+- Majorly Awesome: Rogero and Gaiene are this, despite being Colonels, as they don't have quite the authority of Malin and Morgan (despite all of them having the same rank) and are actually in the fighting more often.

 - Maybe Magic, Maybe Mundane: Iceni at one point tries very hard to argue herself into believing its a coincidence.

 - Meaningful Name: The "tarnished knight" of the title is named Artur Drakon (cf. Arthur Pendragon).